PICKS OF THE MONTH

 (Released to theaters and for streaming: 20 August 2021 by CBSN Films)

-FROM British documentary filmmaker Lucy Walker, here's another portrait of America's tragedy of climate change denialism, individual and corporate greed unbeknownst to that country's people, and that people's constant resistance to contemporary changes whilst scoffing at the timeliness of some ancient Native American science.
+FROM British documentary filmmaker Lucy Walker, here's another portrait of America's tragedy of climate change denialism, individual and corporate greed unbeknownst to that country's people, and concerning that people's constant conservative resistance to contemporary changes even whilst scoffing at the timeliness of some ancient Native American science.

 Print ad series